pw398/pw398.github.io/_posts/2025-07-06-Latent-Dirichlet-Analysis-I-The-Math-of-LDA.md

 **formula for Dirichlet**

 If you have read my <a href="">first article</a> on continuous probability distributions (the second on distributions in general), you may have noticed that the Dirichlet is the only one not visualized, and this is due to the nature of its geometry requiring some additional explanation.
 It can be characterized as a <a href="">simplex</a>, which is the simplest possible <a href="">polytope</a> (a geometric object with flat sides) in any given dimension.
 A simplex can be visualized as a line in 1D space, a triangle in 2D space, and a tetrahedron in 3D space.
-Below, I use the 'stick-breaking' analogy to illustrate, though our LDA results (while not strictly a visualization of the Dirichlet) may be what's most intuitive.
+Below, I use the 'stick-breaking' analogy to illustrate.
+Our LDA results, while not strictly a visualization of the Dirichlet, may provide the most intuitive explanation.

 ## The Stick-Breaking Analogy

-Let's say you have a stick with a length of $1$ (in any unit of measurement), which we'll consider to represent 100% of probability mass.
-You proceed to break the stick into $K$ pieces, with probabilities $p_1, p_2, \ldots, p_K$.
+Let's say you have a stick with a length of $1$ (in any unit of measurement), which we'll consider to represent 100% of a probability mass.
+You proceed to break the stick into $K$ pieces, representing probabilities $p_1, p_2, \ldots, p_K$.

-The length of the first piece broken off represents $p_1$, and is drawn from a Beta distribution, leaving a stick of $1 - p_1$ behind.
+The length of the first piece broken off represents $p_1$, and is drawn from a Beta distribution, leaving a probability mass of $1 - p_1$ behind.
 We break another piece $p_2$ from the remainder, and so on, with the $K$ pieces always forming a probability vector.
 If the end points are connected, we have a triangle after two breaks, a tetrahedron after three breaks, and then a generalized simplex in the dimensions beyond our physical realm.
 The Dirichlet distribution governs these splits, generalizing the Beta distribution from $K=2$ to any $K$.

 The Dirichlet's parameters $\mathbf{\alpha} = \{\alpha_1, \alpha_2, \ldots, \alpha_K\}$ shape the splits.

-Large $\alpha_i$ favor bigger pieces for component $i$, equal $\alpha_i$ yield balanced splits, and small $\alpha_i$ produce sparse splits near the simplex's edges (vertices or boundaries).
-To plot this in a triangle (or tetrahedron) with equal-length edges, we can focus on plotting the level of concentration along the various edges using a color scale or shading intensity.
+- Large $\alpha_i$ favor bigger pieces for component $i$
+- Equal $\alpha_i$ yield balanced splits
+- Small $\alpha_i$ produce sparse splits near the simplex's edges (vertices or boundaries).
+To plot this in a triangle with equal-length edges, we can use shading or a color-scale to represent the level of probability concentration along the various edges.

 **visual**

-Before we get to visualizing LDA, I would like to discuss a middle ground between the mathematical symbols and the plots of results, which is the probabilistic graphical modeling of LDA, using plate notation.
+Before we get to visualizing LDA, I would like to discuss a middle ground between the mathematical symbols of the Dirichlet and the plots of model results, which is probabilistic graphical modeling using plate notation.

 # Plate Notation